DefectDojo/django-DefectDojo/README.md

 [workflows](https://defectdojo.readthedocs.io/en/latest/workflows.html) that
 should give you an idea of how to use DefectDojo for your own team.

+## REST APIs

+> ** Deprecation notice ** apiv1 is deprecated and EOS is on 12-31-2020.
+EOL is planned for 06-30-2021.
+> Please move on to apiv2 and raise issues for any unsupported operations.

+Defectdojo can be accessed through a Swagger REST API.
+Please see [the API documentation](https://defectdojo.readthedocs.io/en/latest/api-v2-docs.html) or the in-app Swagger documentation.

 ## Client APIs and wrappers
 This section presents different ways to programmatically interact with defectdojo APIs.